-In August 2020, DigiPen has expanded into non-contiguous space located within the same business complex named approximately 15,559 square feet.
+In August 2020, DigiPen has expanded into non-contiguous space located within the same business complex named

+Willows Commerce Park of our main campus.
+The expanded facility is located at 9825 Willows Road, Suite 160, and is approximately 15,559 square feet.
 The facility is located approximately 200 feet away from our main campus.
 The expansion houses our Library along with additional student computer lab space, six (6) collaboration rooms, multifunction workspaces, lounge areas, and an additional lecture room.
 As a result of this facility expansion, DigiPen acquires 30 additional parking spaces within the Willows Commerce Park.